withastro/astro/.changeset/fair-trees-crash.md

 astro: patch
 ---

-Updates the documentation experimental `astro:env` with a corrected link to the RFC proposal
+Updates the documentation for experimental `astro:env` with a corrected link to the RFC proposal